bloom-lmh/awe-axios/docs/en/IOC-AOP/Dependency Injection.md

 <!-- ### Dependency Inference Mechanism

-You can also configure nothing. `axios-plus` is intelligent enough to automatically infer the dependency type, as shown below:
+You can also configure nothing. `awe-axios` is intelligent enough to automatically infer the dependency type, as shown below:

 ```ts
 @Inject()